deniz-oezdemir/Pipex/README.md

 ## Task

-Recreate, e.g. the behavior of `< file1 grep "apple" | wc -l > file2` with a program `pipex` such that it can be exectued as `./pipex file1 "grep apple" "wc -l" file2`.
+Recreate, e.g. the behavior of `< file1 grep "apple" | wc -l > file2` with a program `pipex` such that it can be exectued as `./pipex file1 "grep "apple"" "wc -l" file2`.

 ## Sources

 * [concepts and pseudocode](https://csnotes.medium.com/pipex-tutorial-42-project-4469f5dd5901) for the mandatory part